Why Concrete Settles

 Sinking Concrete Solutions

 Finding the correct and best fix for the problem is pertinent in having a permanent solution.
-Below are a few concrete leveling options:
+Below are a few concrete lifting options:

 Mudjacking is the traditional method of fixing uneven or settled concrete slabs.
 The process involves drilling large holes in the slab and a heavy, cement slurry or mud is pumped beneath the slab to attempt to lift the slab.